 I’ve got some bad news for you.

-Lucky Charms are NOT vegan, as they contain multiple animal products.
+Lucky Charms are NOT a vegan cereal, as they contain multiple animal products.

-It’s easy to miss them when you first scan the ingredients list, so let me break it down.
+It’s easy to miss them when you first scan the ingredients list, so let’s look at them in more detail.

 Non-Vegan Ingredients in Lucky Charms

 Whole Grain Oats, Sugar, Oat Flour, Corn Syrup, Modified Corn Starch, Corn Starch, Dextrose, Salt, Gelatin, Trisodium Phosphate, Yellows 5 & 6, Red 40, Blue 1 and Other Color Added, Natural and Artificial Flavor.
-Vitamin E (mixed tocopherols) Added to Preserve Freshness.
-Vitamins and Minerals: Calcium Carbonate, Zinc and Iron (mineral nutrients), Vitamin C (sodium ascorbate), A B Vitamin (niacinamide), Vitamin B6 (pyridoxine hydrochloride), Vitamin B2 (riboflavin), Vitamin B1 (thiamin mononitrate), Vitamin A (palmitate), A B Vitamin (folic acid), Vitamin B12, Vitamin D3.
+Vitamin E. Vitamins and Minerals: Calcium Carbonate, Zinc and Iron, Vitamin C, Vitamin B6, Vitamin B2, Vitamin B1, Vitamin A, Vitamin B12, Vitamin D3.

-On top of that, the vitamin D3 isn’t vegan either because it’s derived from lanolin (wool wax from sheep).
+- Vitamin D3 – On top of the gelatin, the vitamin D3 isn’t vegan either because it’s derived from lanolin (wool wax from sheep).
 It’s one of the most common non-vegan ingredients added to cereals, and you need to watch out for it.